chilts/connect-blog/README.md

 ```
 {
+    "title" : "My First Post",
     "datetime : "2013-10-04T02:02:17.516Z",
     "tags" : [ "css", "html5", "javascript", "app" ]
 }
 ```

-Please note that the date/time of the post comes from the ```datetime``` field and it must be parseable by ```new Date(datetime)```.
+Please note that the published time of the post comes from the ```datetime``` field and it must be parseable by ```new Date(datetime)```.
 The year and month of that date is also used in the archive.
-The datetime is used in pretty much everywhere (posts, archive, RSS feed, Atom feed).
-The tags are used for the tags part of the site.
+The datetime is used in all templates (index, post, archive, tag) and the feeds (RSS, Atom).
+The ```tags``` are used for the taggging posts and in the tagcloud template.
+(Of course, you need to write the templates yourself so this could change.)

-You can add in any other data you like here which you need in the templates.
+You can add in any other data you like this ```*.json``` file that you may need in the templates related to each post.

 ## Synopsis ##